 To claim that God cannot call and use someone who has not earned a seminary degree not only smacks of elitism, but it is also in conflict with the way God has worked through history and continues to work today.
 On the other hand, no one can deny that the preparation for ministry offered at theological seminaries has supported in immeasurable ways the mission and ministry of local churches and of the church in general.

-Kenton C. Anderson, dean at Northwest Baptist Seminary, says, "I am aware that [the seminaries that are a part of the Associated Canadian Theological Schools (acts)] grew out of the Bible college movement, which was originally a grassroots movement against the perceived elitism of the institutionalized training centers of the past."
+Kenton C. Anderson, president and dean at Northwest Baptist Seminary, says, "I am aware that [the seminaries that are a part of the Associated Canadian Theological Schools (acts)] grew out of the Bible college movement, which was originally a grassroots movement against the perceived elitism of the institutionalized training centers of the past."
 Nevertheless, says Anderson, "I'm concerned that if we don't give adequate attention to theological training, the church will lack discernment in evaluating the various fads that come to our attention."

 Those searching for biblical support for theological education do not have far to look.
 To name just a few, Eastern Baptist Theological Seminary President R. Scott Rodin cites Romans 12:2, which states that believers are called to "be transformed by the renewing of your mind"; 2 Timothy 2:15, which refers to a workman who "correctly handles the word of truth"; and 1 Peter 1:13, which admonishes readers to "prepare your minds for action."